omorest/Movies-frontend-project/README.md

 ### Run server

-For running the server loccaly you must execute
+For running the server loccaly you must execute this command in root directory:

 ```
 npm run dev